xoffy/deadcafe-me/content/articles/russian-loanwords-in-sakha.md

 ---
 title: "Russian Loanwords in Sakha"
 date: 2020-08-20T03:33:32+09:00
+toc: true
+intro: Russian language has a huge influence over the native languages of
+       Russia for last few centuries.
+Yakut/Sakha is not an exception.
 ---

-Russian language has a huge influence over the native languages of Russia for last few centuries.
-Yakut/Sakha is not an exception.

-Here is a list of some Russian loanwords in Yakut/Sakha language.
+Here is a list of some Russian loanwords found in Yakut/Sakha language.

 Basically, you can use any Russian word in Yakut, since 99.9% of Yakuts who speak Yakut also can speak Russian, and they are often mix two languages.